Everything You Need to Know About Flying Allegiant Air in 2022

 Another big difference between most major carriers and Allegiant Air is that, with the latter, you will need to pay to travel with a carry-on item.
-That said they do allow you to travel with a “personal item” — such as a backpack, purse, or (my personal favorite) a messenger bag — as long as you stow it under your seat.
+That said, they do allow you to travel with a “personal item” — such as a backpack, purse, or (my personal favorite) a messenger bag — as long as you stow it under your seat.
 In other words, if you want to be able to store your item in the overhead, you’ll need to pay up.
 Naturally, there are also fees in place for checked luggage as well.

 Wait — but since Allegiant is charging for carry-ons, wouldn’t they know how many bags were coming on board and ensure there was enough space?
 Probably.
 However, that’s not to say that the open bin space you seek will be located anywhere near your assigned seat.
-Thus, in order to avoid a scenario where I might need to swim upstream to retrieve my bag after landing, I’ll admit that I ponied up for priority.
+Thus, in order to avoid a scenario where I might need to swim upstream to retrieve my bag after landing, I’ll admit that I’ve always ponied up for priority.

 Selecting a boarding pass option

 Yet another question that will affect your final flight price is how will you be checking in?
-If you plan to print your boarding pass at home or use their mobile option, you will not have to pay any additional fee.
+If you plan to print your boarding pass at home or use their mobile option, you will not have to pay any additional fees.
 However, if you’d like to have an agent print a boarding pass for you once you arrive at the airport, this will cost you an extra $5.
 For me the choice was easy and I had no problems using the Allegiant app and my mobile boarding pass.

-Trip Flex, changing fees, and checking out
+Trip Flex, changing fees, pet fees, checking out

 Flying with Allegiant